rontarrant/gtkDcoding/docs/_posts/2019-03-15-0018-variations-on-a-text-entry.md

 ---
 title: 0018 - Variations on a Text Entry Widget
 layout: post
-description: How to obfuscate text in an Entry widget and how to make it non-editable.
+description: How to obfuscate text in a GTK Entry widget and how to make it non-editable - a D language tutorial.
 author: Ron Tarrant
-keywords:
-- GtkD
-- GTK+ 3
-- dlang
-- D language
-- Graphical User Interface
-- Entry

 ---